libkeepass/libkeepass/README.md

 The v4 reader can output the decrypted XML document that format is based on.
 It is also available as parsed objectified element tree.

-In v4 the password elements are protected in addition to the AES encryption of the whole document.
-Protecting and un-protecting again (eg. after modification) is already supported, but encrypting the whole document not.

 The v4 reader supports passwords and key-file protection.

+In v4 the password elements are protected in addition to the AES encryption of the whole database.

-There is basic write support.
-The opened decrypted document is held in the in-buffer, which can be modified and written back to a valid KeePass file.
+There is basic "save as" write support.
+The opened decrypted database is held in the in-buffer and parsed into an element tree, which can be modified.
+When writing the KeePass file, the element tree is serialized, compressed and encrypted according to the settings in the file header and written to a stream.

 Examples
 --------